chinapedia/wikipedia.abstract.en/Page/Economy_of_Armenia.md

 Domestic business environment

-Armenian_State_Revenue_Committee_building.JPGSince transition of power to new leadership in 2018 Armenian government works on improving domestic business environment.
+Since transition of power to new leadership in 2018 Armenian government works on improving domestic business environment.
 Numerous formerly privileged business are now required to pay taxes and officially register all workers.
 Mainly due to this there were 9.7% more payroll employees registered in January 2019 as compared to January 2018.[129]

 In April 2019 Armenian parliament approved reforms of management of joint stock companies effectively enacting a blocking minority shareholders stake of 25%[130] to cope with shareholder oppression.